MasterIsuru/dynamic-validation-app/README.md

 ### 2. Thoughts and insights:

-- I have implemented the required validations for following field types. (boolean is skipped because it has only one value)
+- The implementation has required validations for following field types. (boolean is skipped because it has only one value)
   - number
   - string
   - date
+- Users can add required validations and check the validation message if the field is empty.
+- The implementation has multiple validation rules input functionality.
+So the user can add multiple conditions to the input fields.
+- For the **string** type, user can enter regex as an input.
+So the following criteria will be covered using suitable regular expressions.
   - The input must begin with a capital letter.
   - The input must match a specific pattern (e.g., an email format).
   - The input must not contain any special characters.
   - The input must be a valid date.